BuildingComponentLibrary/bcl-manifest/README.md

 ## Developing New Content

-<TODO>: Describe the workflow to follow for making new components and measures (and creating UUID/VersionID.
+TODO: Describe the workflow to follow for making new components and measures (and creating UUID/VersionID.
 Point to the measure and component taxonomies.